tuyentran81/SauceLabDemo/README.md

 # SauceLab Demo Automation Project
-Welcome to SauceLab Demo Automation Project !!!
+Welcome to SauceLab Demo Automation Project !!! <br>
 This is a sample project which is developed in Playwright and TypeScript.

 ## Table of Contents